-Coding and Data Compression Techniques (DSE - 4)
+Coding and Data Compression Techniques (DSE - 4) (Credit Distribution and Prerequisites of the Course)

-- Understand the fundamental concepts of information theory, entropy, and mutual information. - Learn about source coding, data compression techniques, and error control coding. - Explore the theoretical and practical aspects of channel capacity and coding theorems. - Gain proficiency in advanced coding techniques like convolutional codes, Turbo coding, and universal source coding. - Develop analytical skills to compute rate-distortion functions and implement algorithms such as • Lempel-Ziv and Blahut-Arimoto.
+- Understand the fundamental concepts of information theory, entropy, and mutual information. - Learn about source coding, data compression techniques, and error control coding. - Explore the theoretical and practical aspects of channel capacity and coding theorems. - Gain proficiency in advanced coding techniques like convolutional codes, Turbo coding, and universal source coding. - Develop analytical skills to compute rate-distortion functions and implement algorithms such as Lempel-Ziv and Blahut-Arimoto.